foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 wait_params = { timeout = 300, retry_interval = 5 }
 ```

-There is no required fields in the profile section, it depends more on the arguments that the user wants to have
+There are no required fields in the profile section.
+It's up to user which arguments do they want to provide in advance and which specify via CLI.
-provided in advance

 ### `url`